Make Your House Quieter: Soundproofing Tips

 Soundproofing a home might not seem like an obvious home improvement, yet, it can boost comfort level.

 Although no area is perfectly quiet, noise can become a significant nuisance if you live near busy streets with traffic or in a neighborhood with much noise.
 The same goes for areas affected by noise from public transportation like airplanes and railways.

 Soundproofing your home could be a welcome addition, especially if a house is in a busy area.
-Even if you can’t soundproof your entire home, soundproofing just a few rooms like your bedroom or living room could increase your comfort, give you better sleep and potentially increase your home value.
+Even if you can’t soundproof your entire home, soundproofing your home office, bedroom or living room can increase your comfort, give you better sleep and potentially increase your home value.

 Why is soundproofing important for older adults?